EasyJet first half improves as fleet decision nears

-Europe's second-largest budget carrier behind Ryanair said on Wednesday it was in the "final stages" of choosing whether to go with re-engined Airbus A320neo planes or Boeing's 737 MAX.
+Europe's second-largest budget carrier behind Ryanair (RYA.I) said on Wednesday it was in the "final stages" of choosing whether to go with re-engined Airbus EAD.PA A320neo planes or Boeing's (BA.N) 737 MAX.

 The airline is looking at buying up to 200 of the new, fuel-efficient planes, which are not available until 2017 and 2018, so it is also negotiating a bridging deal.